-This makes Rutherrin® (TLD-1433 + transferrin) attractive for systemic treatment of recurrent, deep seated and/or progressive cancers.
+This allows Rutherrin® (TLD-1433 + transferrin) to be a strong candidate for systemic treatment of recurrent, deep seated and/or progressive cancers.
 The Company continues to conduct extensive scientific and preclinical research towards new oncology indications and has developed significant expertise and IP assets regarding its patented PDCs, in pursuit of this goal.

-Once Rutherrin®'s Maximum Tolerated Dose ("MTD") and hence Human Equivalent Dose ("HED") limits have been determined through non-Good Laboratory Practices ("GLP") and GLP toxicology studies, Theralase® plans to inject Rutherrin® systemically into patients via a Phase Ib clinical study, planned for 2022, to allow localization to various cancer cells, including GlioBlastoma Multiforme ("GBM") and Non-Small Cell Lung Cancer ("NSCLC") and then activate Rutherrin® with radiation to safely and effectively, destroy the cancer of interest.
+Once Rutherrin®'s Maximum Tolerated Dose ("MTD") and hence Human Equivalent Dose ("HED") limits have been determined through non-Good Laboratory Practices ("GLP") and GLP toxicology studies, Theralase® plans to inject Rutherrin® systemically into patients via a Phase Ib clinical study, planned for 2022, to allow localization to various cancer cells, including GBM and NSCLC and then activate Rutherrin® with radiation to safely and effectively, destroy the cancer of interest.

-Rutherrin®, if proven successful, would thus be able to "hunt" cancer cells and when activated by radiation "destroy" them; wherever, they may reside in the body.
+Rutherrin®, if proven successful, would thus be able to "hunt" and "localize" into cancer cells and when activated by radiation "destroy" them; wherever, they may reside in the body.

-The Company has demonstrated a significant anti-cancer efficacy of Rutherrin®, when activated by laser light or radiation treatment across, numerous preclinical in-vitro (cell lines) and in-vivo (animal) models focused on GBM and NSCLC.
+The Company has demonstrated a significant anti-cancer efficacy of Rutherrin®, when activated by laser light or radiation treatment across, numerous preclinical in-vitro (cell lines) and in-vivo (animal) models focused primarily on GBM and NSCLC.